robvet/dapr-workshop/Assignment04/step-by-step.md

 1. Open the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.

-1. Check all your code-changes are correct by building the code.
+1. Check that your code-changes are correct by building the code.
 Execute the following command in the terminal window:

    ```console
    dotnet build